needle-mirror/com.unity.sentis/Documentation~/use-model-output.md

 - `TextureConverter.ToTexture` to output tensor data to a render texture.
 Sentis creates a new render texture to do this.
 - `TextureConverter.RenderToTexture` to write tensor data to an existing render texture you provide.

-If you use `ToTexture`, Sentis uses the tensor to set the size and channels of the render texture.
-Sentis makes the following changes if the tensor doesn't match the render texture:
+When you use `ToTexture`, Sentis uses the tensor shape to determine the size and channels of the render texture.
+If the tensor doesn't match the render texture, Sentis makes the following adjustments:

 - Samples the tensor linearly if the dimensions don't match.
-- Removes channels from the end, if the render texture has fewer channels than the tensor.
+- Removes channels from the end if the render texture has fewer channels than the tensor.
-- Sets values in RGB channels to 0 and values in the alpha channel to 1, if the render texture has more channels than the tensor.
+- Sets values in RGB channels to `0` and values in the alpha channel to `1` if the render texture has more channels than the tensor.

-Refer to the `Convert tensors to textures` example in the [sample scripts](package-samples.md) for working examples.
+For working examples, refer to the `Convert tensors to textures` example in the [sample scripts](package-samples.md).

 ### ToTexture example